dean36963/snappy/README.md

 make
 ./snappy
 ```
 Also, if you are running on a Mac, you may need to add an include library path to the project file.
-I found that I had to copy the libexif library to a separate path, and then add that path to the ``INCLUDEPATH`` variable, as other libraries conflicted with what Qt Creator was using.
+I found that I had to copy the library to a separate path, and then add that path to the ``INCLUDEPATH`` variable, as other libraries conflicted with what Qt Creator was using.

 ## Outstanding development tasks